If You Have Bumps on Your Neck, Here’s What It Could Mean

 A fatty cyst or abscess

 These are actually two separate issues and a dermatologist can tell the difference.
 An abscess may be red, hot, or tender and appear under the skin on your neck, says Jeffrey Fromowitz, MD, a dermatologist in Boca Raton, Florida.
 A fatty cyst, on the other hand, will not be inflamed.
 “They may feel hard or squishy, like Jello in a balloon.”

 What to do: “Call your dermatologist, as cysts or abscesses may need to be drained, and if there is an infection, you may need a course of antibiotics,” he says.

 Skin tags are small, fleshy growths that are usually connected to the skin by a thin stalk.
 They are common and benign, Dr. Fromowitz says.

 What to do: “Your dermatologist can snip, freeze, or melt away skin tags,” he says.
 Do not attempt to remove them by yourself at home.
 Stop believing these 10 skin tag myths; some DIY home remedies can cause significant bleeding and complications.

 Raised seborrheic keratosis (SK)

-Seborrheic keratoses (SKs) can turn up on your neck or face—but they’re not worrisome, says Dr. Fromowitz.
+Seborrheic keratoses (SKs) can turn up on your neck or face, says Dr. Fromowitz.
 They can be tan, brown, or black and tend to have a waxy, stuck-on-the-skin look, according to the American Academy of Dermatology.